nsmith7989/svg-presentation/Readme.md

         _ File Size
         - Scalability in Responsive
         - Editability
+    - SVG is not a solution for
+        - Photographic Images
 * From Illustrator to SVG
     - Gotchas
         - Illustrator will apply inline styles (can be moved to an external stylesheet)